How much do I feed my dog on a raw diet?

 Day 7 Full raw

 When transitioning, start with a simple protein like our Pure Chicken or Pure Turkey for the first week, as these proteins are easier to digest, which aids in a quicker & smoother transition.

 Usually, a good rule of thumb is a ½ lb of food per 20 lbs of dog.
 If your dog needs to gain weight, add a ¼ lb of raw food per meal.
 If they need to lose weight, reduce by ¼ lb per meal.

 Do I need to add anything else to my dog’s raw food?

 Are simply and naturally a beneficial boost to your pets’ raw diet, especially when it comes to their immune & digestive health.
-These supplements support microflora that is naturally found in your dog’s gut, enhancing digestion and the absorption of nutrients.
+These supplements support the microflora that is naturally found in your dog’s gut, enhancing digestion and the absorption of nutrients.

 A probiotic can:

-Side Note - Keep in mind if your dog is taking antibiotics, we recommend giving probiotics two hours after each antibiotic dose.
+Side Note - Keep in mind, if your dog is taking antibiotics we recommend giving probiotics two hours after each antibiotic dose.
 This is more effective than trying to repair the gut after the antibiotics are finished.